 Another mom said that her child loves to watch Sand Art:

 We got one of these to try and we’re all loving it!
 Do you have a kid who just loves deep pressure and sensory of that sort?
-Then definitely check out the Squeeze Reliever.
-It’s pretty self-explanatory.
 You put your hand into it and the Squeeze Reliever massages and vibrates to give your kid the sensory input that they love.
-If you have a teen or tween with autism, that loves sensory input on their hands, definitely check this out.
+If you have a teen or tween with autism, that loves sensory input on their hands, this is a great gift idea.

 Personalized Krazy Straws